seasonedcc/croods-rails/docs/docs/introduction.md

 title: Introduction
 ---

-Croods-rails is a library that...
+Croods-rails is a framework for creating CRUDs in Rails APIs.